jo/sync-tank/chesterfield-migration/index.md

   </figcaption>
 </figure>

-In order to have a memorable reference, we are going to brand our strategy as *chesterfield migration*.
+In order to have a memorable reference, we are going to brand our migration strategy as *chesterfield migration*.
 A chesterfield is a type of luxurious couch, and we feel this is an appropriate term as we are going to describe an approach that meets all kinds of challenging requirements comfortably – and is based upon CouchDB.

 ## Revisiting an example application

+We want a lot of things.
 We want to build large systems featuring offline-capable applications and clients on multiple platforms.
 We want to support clients that require different schema versions of application data.
 We want to provide backwards-compatibility while staying agile.
 Because it is easy to get lost in a complex scenario like this, we would like to describe an example use case that brings all these requirements together.
 In this section, you will find a concise summary of the [example todo application](/distributed-migration-strategies/#setting-the-stage-a-toy-problem) we have designed in our introductory article.
 Feel free to skip this section if the setup is fresh in your memory, or read on for a quick refresher of how the schema evolved across the different versions of the app.

 ### Version One: Emphasis and Theming